rysavy-ondrej/Ironstone/Methods/Detection/CoapProfiling/Readme.md

 The profile is always computed for the specific window size; default is 60s.
 The profile can be computed at the different level of granularity.
 For example, the group key represented by `(ip.src ip.dst)` pair is used for L3 level flows.
 Other levels are given in the table bellow.
 Each flow is used as an input for fitting the corresponding model.
-For each
+For each  `(coap.code, coap.type, coap.uri_path)` tuple a distinct model is created.
+The model uses
-`(coap.code, coap.type, coap.uri_path)` tuple distinct model is created.
-The model uses `cflow.packets` and `cflow.octets` as samples to fit the probabilistic distribution.
+`cflow.packets` and `cflow.octets` as samples to fit the probabilistic distribution.
 Thus each model is represented by two Probabilistic Density Functions.